 password:

 It is the user password for your database.
-Your password must include a combination of uppercase, lowercase letters and special characters.
+Your password must include a combination of uppercase, lowercase letters, and special characters.
 This will make your database more secure.

-After creating a database user and assigning a password to it, we need to grant user access to the database.
+After creating a database user and assigning a password to it, we need to grant the user access to the database.

-Now that we granted the access required by the user to the database, we need to flush all the privileges so that MySQL come to know about the recent privileges that we have made.
+Now that we granted the access required by the user to the database, we need to flush all the privileges so that MySQL comes to know about the recent privileges that we have made.

 FLUSH PRIVILEGES;